ajgrf/parchment/README.md

 # Parchment

-Parchment is a vim colorscheme inspired by Acme and Leuven.
+Parchment is an editor theme for Vim and Emacs, inspired by Acme and Leuven.
 You might like it if you prefer light colorschemes but think black-on-white is too hard on your eyes, or if you find most colorschemes too busy.

 ## Screenshots